 After deciding where to go, you can use sites like Kayak or SkyScanner to compare rates.
 However, it is still better if you will visit the official websites of the airlines which you are planning to fly with, so you won’t have to deal with additional charges.
 Some airlines which offer cheap flights to specific European destinations include IcelandAir via Reykjavik; RyanAir and EasyJet for majority of the cities in the region; US Airways, American Airlines, United Airlines and Delta for European cities via Heathrow; and Lufthansa Italia for Barcelona or Madrid.

-Hertz, one of the most popular car rental companies in the world, introduced the Hertz 369 program which allows travellers from the UK, Belgium, France, Italy, Germany and other European countries to rent vehicles in the following increments: 3, 6 or 9 hours.
+Hertz, one of the most popular car rental companies in the world, introduced the Hertz 369 program which allows travelers from the UK, Belgium, France, Italy, Germany and other European countries to rent vehicles in the following increments: 3, 6 or 9 hours.
 If you simply want to experience the thrill of driving through the countryside, renting a car on an hourly basis will not cost you much.

 You can even book a car for the minimum number of hours to drive yourself to the airport, which could be cheaper than asking the hotel concierge to give you exclusive airport transfer service.